MS-Santi/code-with-engineering-playbook/observability/readme.md

 Questions that this guide should answer:

 * What is observability?
-* How can achieve Observability?
-* Why I do need an observability ?
+* Why I do need an observability?
 What kind of problems does it resolve and where does it help me ?
+* How can Observability be achieved?
 * What's the difference from AMP (Application Performance Monitoring) and Observability.
-* Clarify the definitions of common topics (activity, span, trace, log, event, metric, etc)
+* Clarify the definitions of common topics (activity, span, trace, log, event, metric, etc.)
-* As an engineer, what kinds of observability exists and what are their use cases (Samples)?
+* What are the different observability use cases and where can samples be found?
-* What is the difference between the observability of 'distributed tracing' (multiple service) and internal tracing (single service)
+* What is the difference between **Internal Tracing** (single service) and **Distributed Tracing** (multiple services)?
-* Can I go to this as a newbie and get pointers to learn?
+* What are the best resources to learn about observability?

 ## Introduction